Steve Addington: Racing career

 Addington ended his tenure as Busch's crew chief at the end of 2011.
 He joined Stewart–Haas Racing as the crew chief of the team's No. 14 Chevrolet, driven by SHR owner/driver Tony Stewart and Team Chevy, taking over for 2011 Sprint Cup championship-winning crew chief Darian Grubb.
 Addington and Stewart had previously worked together at Joe Gibbs Racing.

 Addington missed the race at Talladega in October 2013 as his wife was about to give birth to a child.
 SHR competition director Greg Zipadelli filled in as the crew chief for the No. 14 car in that race, which was driven by Austin Dillon as Stewart had been injured in a dirt racing crash before the race at Watkins Glen which sidelined him for the rest of the season.

 Addington was relieved of his duties as crew chief of the No. 14 on November 19, 2013.
 On November 21, 2013, it was announced that Addington would join HScott Motorsports in 2014 as the crew chief of their No. 51 car, driven by Justin Allgaier, as well as the team's competition director.
 In 2016, Allgaier went back to the Xfinity Series was replaced by Clint Bowyer and the car was renumbered to the No. 15.

 In 2016, HScott Motorsports closed down after the end of the season, leaving Addington a free agent.
 He remained without a crew chiefing job for five years.

 In 2022, Addington returned to NASCAR and became the crew chief for the No. 38 car for RSS Racing in the Xfinity Series driven by C. J. McLaughlin and Parker Retzlaff.
 In 2023, he returned to crew chief the RSS No. 38 car, primarily driven by Joe Graf Jr. For the season-opener at Daytona, Graf Jr. and Ryan Sieg switched rides with Sieg driving the No. 38 and Graf driving the No. 39, with Addington crew chiefing Sieg in that race.
 For the next two races at Fontana and Las Vegas, Graf drove the No. 19 car for Joe Gibbs Racing instead with Kyle Sieg, Ryan's brother, moving from RSS's No. 28 car to the No. 38 and Alex Labbé driving the No. 28.
 Addington and Brad Parrott, normally the crew chief of the No. 28 car, switched cars for these races with Addington crew chiefing the No. 28 driven by Labbé and Parrott crew chiefing the No. 38 driven by Kyle Sieg.

 Personal life

 Addington was born in Spartanburg, South Carolina.
 As a kid, he was a fan of dirt track races.
-At age 14, Addington's mother remarried and then the family moved to Batesville, Arkansas where his stepfather began working for Mark Martin.
+At the age of 14, Addington's mother remarried and then the family moved to Batesville, Arkansas where his stepfather began working for Mark Martin.